 “Let me look for change,” he said unconvincingly, knowing the pressing nature of the men’s business.
 Tom couldn’t wait any longer; seconds felt like hours.

 “How ‘bout a receipt?
 I’ve got my pad here—somewhere, just a second.”

 The men hustled to Oka’s boat.
-Oka was a broad shouldered Pacific Islander who had known waves and the sea from his earliest memories.
-An accomplished surfer, he applied an innate feel for the ocean to the running of RIBs in even the hairiest weather.
-He fired up Tide Runner, the 30’ RIB he normally drove, cast off, and soon they were out among the breaking waves of the reef.
+A broad shouldered Pacific islander, Oka had known waves and the sea from his earliest memories.
+As an accomplished surfer, he applied an innate feel for the ocean to running rubber boats in even the hairiest weather.
+He fired up Tide Runner, the 30’ boat he normally drove, cast off, and soon they were out among the reef’s breaking waves.
 Oka scanned the torn water for a dark gap that would indicate a deeper channel to run out of.
-He found it and pushed the throttles forward, slamming on wave tops as he shot into the gap.
-Outside the reef the waves stood much taller.
+He found it, and pushed the throttles forward, slamming on wave tops as he shot into the gap.
+Outside the reef, the waves stood much taller.

-“Triple overheads.”
-Oka said and eased the throttles to edge over towards the Revenge’s bobbing lights.
+“Triple overheads,” Oka said, and eased the throttles to edge over toward the Revenge’s bobbing lights.

-“It will be a gnarly jump in this ground swell.”
-Gregory yelled into the wind.
+“It will be a gnarly jump in this ground swell,” Gregory yelled into the wind.
 Tom’s snort soaked into the darkness unnoticed.
 To hear this Brit trying on a word like gnarly sounded just a little goofy, but somehow Gregory owned it.
-Regardless of how he had said it, he was right: the waves built formidably, coming onto the underwater shelf of the island from the two mile deep water further out.
+Regardless of how he had said it, he was right: the waves built formidably, coming onto the island’s underwater shelf from the two-mile-deep water further out.